alicemalzac/alicemalzac/README.md

 ### About me:

-  I'm QA Engineer passionate about testing and sharing quality concepts.:bar_chart:.
+  I'm QA Engineer passionate about testing and sharing quality concepts.
   I like to find bugs :bug:, to build and plan testcases and to learn new concepts of testing 🚀

 - :books: I'll graduate on Computer Science on 2021.